-This Traditional Potato Salad recipe is an American classic guaranteed to be devoured at any summer cookout.
-You’ll love this recipe because it’s quick and easy and can be made hours ahead of time!
-Just reserve the crispy bacon for right before serving.
+This Traditional Potato Salad recipe with Bacon is an American classic guaranteed to be devoured at any summer cookout.
+You'll love this recipe because it's quick and easy and can be made hours ahead of time!
+Just reserve the crispy bacon until right before serving.
 This will keep it crispy on top!

 Potato salad is typically made with mayonnaise.
 But many potato salad lovers have a love-hate relationship with mayo, so if mayo is not your thing, check out my recipe for No-Mayo Potato Salad made with vinaigrette which is also in the video demo below (in the recipe card).

-Personally I find the “waxy potatoes” are best for potato salad since they hold their shape.
-Unlike a starchy potato, such as a Russet, which don’t hold their shape well after boiling.
-However Russets are great for mashed potatoes!
+Personally, I find the "waxy potatoes" are best for potato salad since they hold their shape.
+Unlike a starchy potato, such as a Russet, which doesn't hold its shape well after boiling.
+However, Russets are great for mashed potatoes!

-One of my favorite waxy potatoes are Yukon Gold potatoes.
-Personally, I love them for their buttery flavor they give to the recipe.
+One of my favorite waxy potatoes is a Yukon Gold potato.
+Personally, I love them for the buttery flavor they give to the recipe.

 After the potatoes are just fork-tender, carefully strain and allow to cool.
-When they are cool enough to handle, chop into bite size pieces for easy eating.
+When they are cool enough to handle, chop them into bite-size pieces for easy eating.

-Place the potatoes in a small bowl and set aside.
+Place the potatoes in a small bowl and set them aside.

 Why Does My Potato Salad Get Watery?